inspire-helsinki-2019/challenge/docs/rules.md

 description: "The official rules for the Inspire Helsinki 2019 Data Challenge competition"
 page: "rules"
 ---
+# Prizes and awards
+The judges of each challenge choose both the teams for the final and after the oral presentations, the winners for each challenge.
+Challenge sponsors may additionally award any of the teams with special awards at their discretion.
+* One member of each winner team is awarded with a free entry and limited travel expenses to the INSPIRE 2020 Conference in Dubrovnik, Croatia, and a change to present the final work in the conference.
+* The first 10 teams to sign up are eligible for one (1) 100% discount code per team for the [Inspire Helsinki 2019 event](https://www.inspire-helsinki-2019.fi/) in Helsinki on 22 - 24 October (save up to 350€).
+The discounted tickets are only valid for the teams who have sent a written submission for their challenge work by the submission deadline.
+* [Safe Software]() will award the best utilisation of the FME tools with a special FME Award.
+The FME Award will include free registration for the Vancouver 2020 [FME User Conference](https://www.safe.com/fmeuc/).
+* There may also be other special awards for the top ranked teams, more details will be announced later.

 # Inspire Helsinki 2019 Data Challenge Rules

 ## 1. Code of conduct